nuxeo/doc.nuxeo.com-content/src/nxdoc/web-ui/web-ui-tutorials/howto-execute-ui-functions.md

 </nuxeo-dialog>
 ```

-- Then, in Nuxeo Studio Modeler, create a page provider called `folderish-suggestions` to list the element where the source document can be copied:
+2. In Nuxeo Studio Modeler, create a page provider called `folderish-suggestions` to list the element where the source document can be copied:

 ```
 ecm:primaryType IN ('Folder','Workspace') AND ecm:isTrashed = 0 AND  ecm:isProxy = 0 AND ecm:isCheckedInVersion = 0 AND ecm:fulltext = '?*'
 ```

-- In the Advanced Configuration section of the page provider, uncheck the `Quote parameters` option.
+3. In the Advanced Configuration section of the page provider, uncheck the `Quote parameters` option.

-- Create the `doChange` function:
+4. Create the `doChange` function:

 ```
 doChange: function () {